jiabei-yang/CIT/README.md

   + `MainSimulationsDr.R`: run doubly robust interaction trees.

 * `Functions/`: functions to implement the Inverse Probability Weighting, G-computation, and Doubly Robust Interaction trees.
-  + `CvMethod1.R`: functions for final tree selection with different estimators.
+  + `CvMethod1.R`: functions for the main final tree selection with different estimators.
+  + `CvMethod2.R`: functions for the alternative final tree selection with different estimators.
   + `EstCondEff.R`: `est.cond.eff()` fits the outcome model. `est.prop.sc()` fits the propensity score model.
   + `EstDrTempFunc.R`: splitting and evaluation functions for the doubly robust estimator.
   + `EstGTempFunc.R`: splitting and evaluation functions for the G-computation estimator.